nosyrbllewe/LLASDecryptor/README.md

 7. On the left side, select the tables that you want to decrypt/export.
 8. Click on the "Decrypt" button
 9. After the progress bars finish, the files should now be decrypted into the chosen folder
+10. Use [AssetStudio](https://github.com/Perfare/AssetStudio) to open and extract the decrypted *.unity files.

 ### Getting Data Files
 1. Turn on SIFAS and download all of the files